 - Other departments (other than program’s home department) including cost estimate for offering new courses or additional sections of current courses

 - Student Affairs (addressing any services likely to be affected by addition of this program)

 - NTID Support Services, including Access Services (Interpreting Services and C-Print).

-- ETC/On-line Learning
+- ILI/On-line Learning

 - If program will share lab or studio space/equipment with other programs, provide documentation of this agreement

 - Other internal letters, as deemed appropriate by proposer

 APPENDIX D - PROGRAM NEED AND MARKETABILITY:EVIDENCE AND LETTERS OF SUPPORT

 Provide documentation from potential feeder schools, employers and directors of advanced educational programs in Appendix D to demonstrate the need and marketability of this program.
 In particular: